 Just how hard could it be to install a new center stand spring anyway?
-Simply slip one end onto the center stand and then stretch the spring far enough open to slip the other end over the hook on the frame.
+Hook one end onto the center stand and stretch the spring far enough to slip the other end over the hook on the frame.
 Nothing to it, right?

 Then there's the old "use a bar of some kind to lever the spring's loose end over the hook".
-This method mostly succeeds in getting "so close!"... but no cigar.
+I call this the 'almost, but no cigar' method.

 While both the vice-grips and lever methods may eventually succeed, they entail lots of strain, accompanied by much grunting.

 The "penny trick" for installing a center stand spring has been going around for years.
 It goes like this: simply insert pennies or washers between the coils of the spring until it's long enough to slip right over the hooks at either end and then pull out the pennies with a pair of pliers.

 At first glance this method seems to be pure genius.
 If you actually try it, however, you'll discover as I did how difficult it is to keep those pennies or washers from falling out as you add new ones.
-I'm not saying it can't be done, but it certainly ain't as easy as it's made out to be and it never worked for me.
+Reliable sources say that it can be done, but it may not be quite as easy as one might think.

-Next time, try the simple trick I discovered that makes the job quick and easy: pull the spring open with a piece of rope.
+Next time, try this simple trick that makes the job quick and easy: pull the spring open with a piece of string.
 Here's how:

 It may take a couple of tries to slip the spring over the hook, but stretching the spring is pretty easy.